Introduction to Impex

 Scan one USB drive

-If the “Allow scan only” option has been enabled in the IMPEX Control Center one can also use the IMPEX station for scanning a USB drive without transferring any files.
+If the “Allow scan only” option has been enabled in the Impex Control Center one can also use the Impex station for scanning a USB drive without transferring any files.
 If enabled, a “Scan Device” button appears when only one drive is inserted.
 It does not matter in which port the drive is inserted.

 View after inserting a drive in the right side port